Advait-Sen/Encryption-Program/Readme.md

 which is an invention of my own).

 #### Contributing
 Import the Gradle project into your IDE, and that's about it.
-Make sure you have the appropriate JDK installed
+Make sure you have the appropriate Java version (16) installed